How do I access my records (SAR)?

 Not transferred to countries outside of the European Economic Area without adequate protection

 If you have any concerns about how your personal information is being processed by the Council, you should contact the Information Governance & Assurance Service in the first instance who can review how your request has been handled.

 Complaints about the handling of your request will be responded to within 20 working days or in exceptional circumstances 40 working days.

 If you remain dissatisfied, you can contact the Information Commissioner's Office (ICO).
 This is an independent authority, which regulates the DPA.

-The Information Governance and Assurance Team
+The Information rights and complaints team.

 Information, Communication and Technologies